orcodeep/CSAPP/labs/malloc/malloclab-handout(2)/malloclab-handout/README.md

 1\.
 Since allocated blocks dont have footer, the footer space can be used for payload.

 2\.
-If the user requests a payload(p) where `p % 16 != 0`, we will pad the end to make the whole block 16 byte aligned.
-So freelists will contain blocks which are multiples of 16.
+If the user requests a payload(p) where `p % 16 != 0`, we will pad the end to make the whole block 16 byte aligned. **So each freelist will contain blocks which are multiples of 16** but ofc within the size-range that indexes into that freelist.

 - Hence if you have a large block and you want to split it into two pieces- both pieces must be 16 byte aligned and of size > min block size (usually `48` bytes on 64bit systems).<br><br>
 Header: 8 bytes<br>